huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

    ![5_cert_p12.png](./images/5_cert_p12.png)

 6. Wizard will require additional confirmation for installation certification authority HCTS CA 1 (HUNT Cloud Trust Services).
-This is required to safely access your Workbench.
+This is required to safely access your workbench.
 Before clicking yes you should confirm that you see this thumbprint (fingerprint):
    `ADD9DFEC C998BE44 AC2F254E 75E5EB98 D91879A6`